-The gift means a great deal to Kutz as well.
+The gift meant a great deal to Kutz as well.

 “You can imagine I’ve been anticipating this moment for some time,” he told the crowd.
 The scroll, he said, represents many things: history, centuries of faithful copying, transmission work, and the enduring faith of God’s people.
 But most importantly, he noted, it represents an appeal.
-“This Torah is an invitation to a relationship with the living God…an invitation to me and you,” he said.
+“This Torah is an invitation to a relationship with the living God,” he said.
+“An invitation to me and you.”

 Four long tables, each draped with a black tablecloth, lined the stage.
 As the Torah was carefully unrolled, it crackled and popped, creating stiff waves along the tabletops.